TheOdinProject/curriculum/README.md

 * edit page shows editable options
 * Update method works for user profile page
 * navbar has profile link
+* navbar has index link
+* users index shows users
+* each indexed user has a username and photo
+* students link on navbar
+*

 **********************  General Sandbox  ****************************